Site icon Cade Hildreth

 Another benefit of this approach is that when you invest in a real estate deal like this, your cash distributions are usually not subject to federal income tax rates the way that they are with a REIT.

-How to invest in real estate without actually having to own any physical property is not as hard as most people make it out to be.
+Investing in real estate without having to own physical property is not as hard as most people make it out to be.

 Want to stay in the loop?
 Join nearly two million other readers who are learning how to increase their income, invest for cash flow, skyrocket their confidence, and so much more.